 Dominic taught me the subtler layers of ashtanga method, advanced series, and, finally, how to teach Mysore style.
 I assisted him in 2007 and 2008.
 In 2009, I also assisted Jorgen Christiansson.

 I fell in to daily sitting practice as a result of consistent pranayama.
 This led to a desire to take silent retreat.
-After retreats in the Zen, Vajrayana and Vipassana traditions, I found a teacher who could instruct me in a manner that furthered my traditional yoga practice.
+After residential retreats in the Zen, Vajrayana and Vipassana traditions, I found a teacher who could instruct me in a manner that furthered my traditional yoga practice.
 This gave me strength and direction for strong sitting practice at home.
 Shinzen Young's approach also helps me understand diverse historical, and contemporary, approaches to the refinement of consciousness.
-I take annual silent retreats, and confer with him whenever necessary about my meditation practice.
+I take annual silent retreats of 7-10 days, and confer with him when necessary about my meditation practice.

 I study the history and philosophy of yoga with M.A.
 Jayashree and M.A.
-Narasimhan.
+Narasimhan of Mysore, India.
 Following their visit to Ann Arbor in 2012, local students organized regular web-based meetings to receive direct transmission of the Yoga Sutra and Bhagavad Gita.
 I participate in these sessions, and sit with Jayashree and Narasimhan in person in Mysore.

 Sign in and settle up before class.
 Manage your own account religiously.
 This is the practice of energy awareness.
 Please note how unskillful it would be to partake of the space, energy, support and expertise we offer without doing your part to balance the scales.